aclark4life/blog/2016/11/23/project-makefile/index.rst

 .. image:: /images/project-makefile-open-for-biz.png
     :class: blog-image

-I invite everyone to use and contribute.
+I now invite everyone to use and contribute.

 - |project-makefile|